All Hallow’s Eve ~ A Short Story by Allen Kopp

 “I don’t know about you little turds,” Oda May said, “but I’m going to go meet my boyfriend.”

 “You’re on your own.
 I’ve played nursemaid long enough.”

 “Leave the mask on!”
-Charlie called after her.
+Squeamy called after her.
 “Your boyfriend might like you better that way!”

 “What will she do with all that candy?”
-Farnsworth asked.
+Buster asked.

 “Probably give it to her boyfriend.”

-“Who is her boyfriend, anyway?”
+“Who is this boyfriend, anyway?”
 Eric asked.
 “Why don’t we get to meet him?”

-“He’s a criminal, I think,” Charlie said.
+“He’s a criminal, I think,” Squeamy said.
 “She doesn’t want me to see him because she’s afraid I’ll tell on her.
-I think he’s really terrible looking, like a convict.”
+He’s twenty-three years old.
+I’ll bet he’s really terrible looking, like a convict.”

 “I’d like to see him,” Stan said.